A Local’s Guide to Logan: Northern Utah’s Outdoor Adventure College Town

 "You’ll find that this college town is teeming with good eats, a thriving arts and cultural scene, a summertime magic that gets in your bones, and some of the best outdoor recreation opportunities in the country."

 Logan’s food scene has come into its own over the past few years, and it’s an exciting time to visit the city if you’re a foodie.
 If you’re starting your day downtown, grab a bite to eat in Logan’s theater district, which has some of the best breakfast restaurants in the valley.
 I enjoy The Crepery, The Waffle Iron, or Stacked.
 If you’re closer to Logan Canyon, make sure you visit Herm’s Inn, a restored petrol station from the early 1900s that offers a cinnamon swirl pancake the size of a full pizza.

 When I’m looking to eat out in Logan, my favorite place to go is Tandoori Oven, arguably the best Indian food restaurant in the state of Utah.
 I love the chicken tikka masala and chicken coconut kurma.
-If you’re looking for classic American fare, check out Morty's, which makes a mean burger and delicious sweet potato fries.
+If you’re looking for classic American fare, check out Morty's Cafe, which makes a mean burger and delicious sweet potato fries.
 Morty’s also has an awesome rooftop view of Cache Valley.

 Immerse yourself in the fine arts